 A flow is a stream of data between two or more systems or applications.
-The data is exported from one or more systems, processed via user defined settings in integrator.io, and then imported into other systems.
+The data is exported from one or more systems, processed via user-defined settings in integrator.io, and then imported into other systems.

 When building a flow, you must first identify the systems or applications that you want to either import data into, or export data from.
-For example, a flow might theoretically sync data between Salesforce and NetSuite, Hubspot and Shopify, etc. The system or application that you export data from in a flow is called a source application.
+For example, a flow might theoretically sync data between Salesforce and NetSuite, Hubspot and Shopify, or other systems.
+The system or application that you export data from in a flow is called a source application.
 The system that you import data into from a flow is called a destination application.

 You can create a connection by logging in to the application via integrator.io with your username, password, API key, or other credential(s) required by the system.
-A connection allows you to get data out of a source app (export), or put data into a destination app (import).
+A connection enables you to get data out of a source app (export), or put data into a destination app (import).

 Once you create the connections for the source app and the destination app, you can start pulling data out of the source app by creating an export.
 An export is a configuration record that defines the data criteria to extract from the source app's database.
 Data is exported from a system in pages.
 Each page contains a set of data records from the source app's database.

 An import defines how the data exported from the source app should be written to the destination app's database.
 You can filter data and map data to specific fields to ensure only the relevant data is imported.